 Paul uses his seed analogy to show our earthly, weak and mortal physical bodies must first die and be 'sown' in the grave before it can change.
 Christians who are resurrected will have their composition or bodies altered from being flesh based to being spirit based.
 Their new spiritual bodies will be incorruptible, glorious, beautiful and powerful (1Corinthians 15:42 - 44).
 They will also be recognized by those who knew what their flesh-based bodies looked like.

-There is every reason to believe that we will recognize our loved ones not only in the resurrection but also for eternity.
+There is every reason to believe that we will recognize and know our loved ones not only in the resurrection but also for eternity.
 The additionally amazing news is that we will have a continuing relationship with all those we knew in a heaven that will be brought down to the earth!